-Skanska subcontractor Severfield (UK) are in progress with the superstructure erection for Substation building D06.
+Work is in progress with the superstructure erection for the Substation Building.

 Floor castings for the process hall in the Central Utility Building are ongoing, with completion set for June 2019.
 ABB will install their gear starting in August.
 E.ON, who are contracted to design and install the excess heat recycling system for ESS, get their first early access in September 2019.

 Internal finishes are ongoing for the two scientific labs.
-Civil construction is completed for the large Experimental Hall (E01) and the Beamline Gallery (E02, part 1).
+Civil construction is completed for the large Experimental Hall and the Beamline Gallery (part 1).
 Both buildings are subject to Sectional Handover Inspections (SHIN) next week, giving enough time to close all potentially detected issues before handover to ESS in August.